webzerg/tableshift/README.md

 dset = get_dataset(experiment, cache_dir)
 ```

-The full list of Tableshift IDs for all available datasets is below.
+The full list of TableShift IDs for all available datasets is below.

 If you would like to use a dataset *without* a domain split, replace `get_dataset()` with `get_iid_dataset()`.